alphaClass6143/CI_PP5_PCwareRUs/README.md

 ### Target Audience

+- PC enthusiasts
+- Private PC builders
+- People looking into building their first PC
+- People who want to upgrade their current system

 ### Business Model

 PCwareRUs is designed as a minimalistic shop for PC parts directly selling to the consumer.
 (B2C)